-Whether you’re a die-hard ramen fan or like to keep things vegetarian, we’ve got you covered with recipes that will make your Crock-Pot exciting again.
-And since it does most of the work, you’ll suddenly have tons more free time to go for a run, meditate, or catch up on Last Week Tonight.
+Whether you’re a die-hard ramen fan or you like to keep things vegetarian, we’ve got you covered.
+And since the Crock-Pot does most of the work, you’ll suddenly have tons more free time to go for a run, meditate, or catch up on Last Week Tonight.

 Chicken and Turkey

 Instant noodle bowls may be reminiscent of dorm dinners, but there’s something about the salty soup that’s undeniably delicious.
-For a healthier alternative that’s nearly as easy, try this recipe, which calls on the slow cooker to do all the heavy lifting.
+For a healthier alternative that’s nearly as easy, try this recipe which calls on the slow cooker to do all the heavy lifting.
 Even the soft boiled eggs get cooked right in the broth.
-It’s all the flavor of the original, but without the scary additives.

 Chili is one of the greatest comfort foods out there.
 This recipe is an easy version that’s filled with lean protein from turkey and lots of filling fiber from beans and corn, so you can eat a bowl without feeling like you’re going to burst.
 Simply brown the meat, add it to the Crock-Pot with the rest of the ingredients, and then forget about it for a couple of hours.